Skip to content

 Road trips are defined as long journeys travelled by car.
-To travel the over 2,500 miles from coast to coast in the United States, people had to take trains or buses until the road trip was invented.
+Before the road trip was invented, people had to take trains or buses to travel over 2,500 miles from coast to coast in the United States.
 Road trips in the USA have a vast history and have shaped the country’s culture today.

-There are endless road trip routes in the USA, from beachfront highways to roads through the backwoods of America’s state and national parks.
+The USA has endless road trip routes, from beachfront highways to roads through the backwoods of America’s state and national parks.
 To help you plan the best trip across the country’s beautiful landscapes, we’ve listed our top 10 road trips in the USA.

 Road Trips in the USA